Vision: A Dominant Constituent of Development, Learning & Behaviors

 Vision Goes Beyond 20/20 Sight

 Too frequently, traditional eye exams only address the central process of seeing, which is determined by sharp/clear visual acuity, otherwise known as nearsighted, farsighted or astigmatic vision.
 Visual processing, however, including the complex functions involved in attention, tracking abilities, depth perception and sensory integration of vision involves much more than being able to see 20/20.
+In fact, acuity is just one of the 17 visual skills our office tests.

-The Benefits of Choosing a Developmental-Perceptual Analysis
+The Benefits of Choosing a Developmental-Perceptual Analysis offered

-offered by The Center for Visual Management
+by The Center for Visual Management

 The Center for Visual Management takes a unique approach in evaluating the infant/toddler’s visual system as a whole, offering many benefits: